jedisct1/was-not-wasm/README.md

 WAS (not WASM) never reuses allocated pages after they are `free()`d.
 Deallocated pages become inaccessible.

+WAS (not WASM) fills newly allocated regions with junk.

 WAS (not WASM) ensures that a guard page immediately follows every single allocation, so that a single-byte overflow will cause a fault.